hcschuetz/todomvc-mobx-jsx/README.md

 - zero or more callback functions,
 - code inserting children.

-Of course we could have written
+BTW, we could have written
 ```tsx
 const input =
   <input class="new-todo"